gravitationalwavedc/gwcloud_python/docs/usage/authenticating.rst

 Authenticating with the API Token
 =================================

-Most scripts involving the GWCloud API will be started by using you API token to authenticate with the GWCloud service.
+Most scripts involving the GWCloud API will be started by using your :ref:`API Token <api-token-label>` to authenticate with the GWCloud service.

 ::